garsua/aiida-gollum/docs/workflows/gollum-siesta.rst

 or QuantumEspresso-Wannier90 codes.
 This workflow presents an example of transport calculation with the Siesta code.
-First, it launches a Siesta calculation to simulate the leads, then another Siesta calculation for the extended molecule and finally it launches a Gollum simulation to calculate the transport properties.
+First, it launches a Siesta calculation to simulate the leads, then another Siesta calculation for the extended molecule and finally a Gollum simulation to calculate the transport properties.

 Supported Gollum versions
 -------------------------